strimzi/strimzi-kafka-operator/development-docs/TESTING.md

   - Successful Kafka users created
   - Detailed system metrics and history

-What is worth mentioning is that those capacity tests runs in average **10 hours** depending on your HW specs.
+What is worth mentioning is that these capacity tests take on average **23 minutes** for the Topic Operator and **5 hours 22 minutes** for the User Operator, depending on your HW specs.

 #### 2. Scalability Tests